TURTING-BO/CPNs-Attack-Tolerance/README.md

 # CPNs-Attack-Tolerance
 This is a case study of "A Coloured Petri Nets Based Attack Tolerance Framework".
+When you want to run it, please make sure that you have installed CPNs Tools.

+CPNs Tools can be download from this url: http://cpntools.org/

 The original model comes from reference [1], [2].
 In the new model, a compound attack and tolerance solution is added.